secure-compilation/when-good-components-go-bad/README.md

 - Lemma 5.6 (symmetry of the turn-taking state simulation relation): `Intermediate/RecombinationRelCommon.v`, Lemma `mergeable_internal_states_sym`

+## Axioms ##

 ### How to find axioms/admits ###

-All our results are admit-free and only rely, at most, on some of the axioms specified below; any other axioms or admitted theorems found in the development are not used in our proofs.
-To verify this, the Coq command `Print Assumptions` can be used to examine the theorems of interest.
+All our results are admit-free and only rely, at most, on some of the axioms specified below.
+Any other axioms or admitted theorems found in the development are not used in our proofs.

+To verify this, use the Coq command `Print Assumptions` to examine the axioms that apply to the theorems of interest.
+An index of the above definitions and theorems is given at the end of the top-level file `RSC.v`.

 ### Axioms about correct compilation of whole programs ###